DeveloperBlue/react-native-positron-quickstart/README.md

 ## Medium Project Writeup
 You can read more about how RNP works and build your own application by checking out my [Project Writeup on Medium](https://medium.com/@michaelrooplall/building-cross-platform-applications-for-android-ios-windows-macos-linux-and-the-web-using-2586fdb2e3da).

-If you're interested in the state of the application without Redux, SVG support, and electron build tooling, please see the medium-snapshot branch.
+This branch is a snapshot from the Project Writeup on Medium.
+If you are looking for the more developed boilerplate, please switch to the main branch.